 The x-axis is the model performance requiring 730 days prior observation and the y-axis is the model performance requiring 365 days observation and each dot is a paired outcome and database.
 The dots are distributed around the diagonal indicating that there is not a sufficient change in model performance.
 The results are restricted to internally validated model performances.
 (NOTE: 99999 indicates all time)

+Table 2.
+Percentage of subjects excluded due to minimum prior observation period requirement